p-sun/FreeCell-Solitaire-Solver/README.md

 # FreeCell-Solitaire-Solver
 A FreeCell Solitaire solver written in Swift.

 I was playing FreeCell Solitare on [YouTube Playables](https://www.youtube.com/playables/Ugkxbnpb-Zfu90iTv-d_1rZA5kUiiZwUz5U3), and thought, "I wonder if I can write an algorithm to solve this?".
 The answer was yes!
-I've used these instructions to solve a deck.
 Like the game of solitare, this was a fun excercise in recursion and logic deduction.

 Most of the solver logic are in `BoardBuilder` and `Board` classes.

-Potential next steps:
+## Potential next steps:
 - Rewrite the search with BFS to find a solve with the fewest number of moves.
 - For the BFS solve Prioritize solving boards with more cards in-order and already moved to the foundation.
 - Refactor BoardBuilder and Board with shorter functions.